CH101 - The Fourth Century

 It is clear in retrospect that Constantine was more concerned with attaining peace and unity in the Church than he was with theology or doctrine.
 Three men who had been excommunicated in a previous smaller council, including Eusebius of Caesarea, were readmitted with little debate.
 These men had been disciplined for their views on the relationship of Jesus to the Father - the same issue which had driven Constantine to call the Council of Nicea to decide what to do with the views of Arius.
 Eusebius was allowed to read a simple baptismal formula for his defense which Constantine urged the bishops to accept without debate.

-to present his views and defend himself.
+Despite the urging of the Emperor for peace, accusations were thrown about and Arius was called upon to present his views and defend himself.
 As Arius explained his position on the nature of Jesus some of the bishops actually plugged their ears, unwilling to listen.
 In the end a vote was taken to decide if Arius was to be allowed to remain in his position - it was a unanimous vote against Arius with two bishops abstaining.
 The views of Arius were condemned.
 It is important to realize that this vote was not a vote on the divinity of Jesus, or the trinity, but specifically on the views of Arius and whether or not he would be allowed to stay in his position.

 Here is the important thing to remember: the Church was attempting to bring clarity to the issue of exactly how the nature of Jesus was related to the nature of the Father.
 This had always been simply stated as in John's gospel, "In the beginning was the Word.
 The Word was with God and the Word was God" - Logos theology.
 The problem was always in the explanation.
 We have seen at various points how writers of the first few centuries had affirmed these concepts more simply: see the section on Ignatius of Antioch for a good example.
 When men like Paul of Samosata or Arius espoused anything that did not seem to fit the established understanding, others would argue against them and definitions were pushed further.
 One might wish that everything could be simple, but in the end the great thinkers of the Church were trying to understand and explain what has always been considered a mystery.
 How could God take on the form of a man...and die?
 For some it seems to go against logic.

 In the end the teaching of Arius was condemned, a creed was drafted (with perhaps too much attention on the views of Arius), and some 20 canons were passed.
-Among the more important canons were an agreement of when to celebrate Easter and more regulations on how bishoprics were to operate.
+Among the more important canons was an agreement of when to celebrate Easter and more regulations on how bishoprics were to operate.

 The Date of Easter

 When to celebrate Easter, the resurrection day of Jesus, had always been somewhat controversial.
 Eastern churches had always followed the Jewish calendar, celebrating on the Sunday following Passover.
 The Western churches followed the Roman calendar which could never be matched exactly with the Jewish calendar which added a lunar month every four years or so determined by the Sanhedrin.
 Thus, the Western church Easter celebration had a different cycle with fixed dates set by regional leadership.
-The canon from Nicea made it forbidden to "celebrate with the Jews," pointing to the undercurrent of anti-Jewish sentiment we have seen in earlier centuries.
+The canon from Nicea, pushed by Constantine, made it forbidden to "celebrate with the Jews," pointing to the undercurrent of anti-Jewish sentiment we have seen in earlier centuries.

 Canons regarding bishoprics had already been given a good deal of attention.
 This issue had received attention at the Council of Arles (314 AD) and at almost every early council we have on record.
 Nicea continued this tradition.
 Indeed, with Meletius and Donatus appointing their own bishops and other contentious and dubious appointments, the "orthodox" bishops saw this as an important part of governing the growing church.
 Here is a sample of the Canons from the Council of Nicea in 325 AD: